James-VT/MS4_White_Whale_Fundraising/README.md

     * Pip is the package installer for Python, allowing us to install the packages we need for this site.

 * [Jinja](https://www.palletsprojects.com/p/jinja/)
-    * Jinja is a templating engine for Python, used to write Flask and other templating services.
+    * Jinja is a templating engine for Python, used to write in the HTML for Flask, Django and other templating services.

 * [GitHub](https://github.com/)
     * GitHub is where we host our site.